top of page

 The temple's full name is Wat Arun Ratchawararam Ratchawaramahawihan, which reflects its status as a royal temple.
 Its name, "Arun," means "dawn" in Thai, which is why it is often referred to as the Temple of Dawn.
 The temple also derives its name from the Hindu god Aruna, often personified as the radiations of the rising sun.
 It is believed that the first light of the morning reflects off the temple's surface, creating a beautiful and ethereal sight.

-Please note that some of the links in this post are affiliate links, and at no additional cost to you, we may earn a commission if you make a purchase through these links.
-Tap here for further information.
+Please note that some of the links in this post are affiliate links.
+At no additional cost to you, we may earn a commission if you make a purchase through these links, which helps support our blog and keeps it free to use.
+Tap here for more information.

-Our Wat Arun highlights
+Our Wat Arun Highlights

 The most prominent feature of Wat Arun is its central prang, or tower, which stands at a height of over 80 meters (260 feet).
 The prang is decorated with intricate porcelain and seashells, creating a mosaic-like appearance.
 Four smaller satellite prangs surround the central tower, representing the mythical Mount Meru, which is believed to be the center of the universe in Hindu cosmology.